 In the meantime, are there contractual or technical ways to structure digital assets so they are less likely to act like a security?
 I believe so.
 Again, these are certainly not "get out of jail free" cards, and we would look to the economic substance of the transaction, but promoters and their counsels should consider these, and other, possible features.
-This list is not intended to be exhaustive and by no means do I believe each and every one of these factors needs to be present to establish a case that a token is not being offered as a security.
+This list is not intended to be exhausted and by no means do I believe each and every one of these factors need to be present of establish a case that a token is not be offered as a security.

-- 1 Is token creation commensurate with meeting the needs of users or, rather, with feeding speculation? - 2 Can tokens be hoarded or are they distributed in ways to meet users' needs?
-For example, does the token degrade in value over time or can it only be held or transferred in amounts that correspond to a purchaser expected use? - 3 Are the assets dispersed across a diverse user base or concentrated in the hands of a few that can exert influence over the application? - 4.
-Have purchasers made representations as to their consumptive, as opposed to their investment, intent? - 5.
-Is the promoter supporting the secondary market for the assets or are independent actors setting the price? - 6 Is the application in early stage development or fully functioning? - 7 Is the asset marketed and distributed to potential users or the general public?
+- 1. Is token creation commensurate with meeting the needs of users or, rather, with feeding speculation? - 2.
+Can tokens be hoarded or are they distributed in ways to meet users' needs?
+Are the tokens structured in such a way that purchase for use, not investment is compelling?
+Examples of these structural details could be a token that degrades in value over time or which can only be held or transferred in amounts that correspond to a purchaser expected use? - 3.
+Are the assets dispersed across a diverse user base and not concentrated in the hands of a few that can exert influence over the application?

+- 4. Have purchasers made representations as to their consumptive, as opposed to their investment, intent? - 5.
+Is the promoter supporting the secondary market for the assets or are independent actors setting the price? - 6.
+Is the application fully functioning? - 7.
+Is the asset marketed and distributed to potential users or the general public?

-These are exciting legal times and I am pleased to be part of a process that can help promoters of this new technology and their counsel navigate and comply with the federal securities laws.
+These are exciting legal times and I am pleased to be part of a process that can help promoters of this new technology and their counsel navigate the federal securities laws.